frankshearar/Home/Package-Type.md

 - **2016-06-13** - Added parent `<packageTypes>` element, since the .nuspec XSD uses `<xsd:all>`.
 - **2016-06-13** - Update the .nuspec XML namespace to match the new schema.
 - **2016-07-07** - Clarify installation of unsupported package type to non-.NET Core projects.
+- **2016-07-14** - Do not use a new XML namespace in the .nuspec when package types are used.

 ## Goal